 The 2018 Plan permits the Board, or a committee or subcommittee thereof, to grant to eligible employees, non-employee directors, and consultants of the Company non-statutory and incentive stock options, stock appreciation rights, restricted stock awards, restricted stock units, deferred stock units, performance awards, non-employee director awards, and other stock-based awards.
-Subject to adjustment, the maximum number of shares of our common stock to be authorized for issuance under the 2018 Plan is 1,307,747 shares.
-The Company has granted stock options, restricted stock and restricted stock units under the 2018 Plan.
-As of December 31, 2018, 590,935 shares of Xtant common stock remained available for issuance under the 2018 Plan.
+Subject to adjustment, the maximum number of shares of our common stock authorized for issuance under the 2018 Plan is 2,807,747 shares.
+To date, the Company has granted stock options, restricted stock and restricted stock units under the 2018 Plan.
+As of December 31, 2019, 1,650,005 shares of Xtant common stock remained available for issuance under the 2018 Plan.